CodeScop/Oge-Mai-Field-Guide/allresources.md

     - 3PC Golden Chest: 3-6
     - Dig Battles: Okkorhi (1000 words for 1-2)
     - Ruins Quest: Searching South (5)
+    - ShrineGiant Battles: Takra (500 words for 0-3), Untu Golem (500 words for 0-2)
 - **Buy:** DESERT: 75 Coins at 3PC Blacksmith/Blacksmith Barliar
 - **Sell price:** 12 Coins (please don't sell this, you'll make so much more if you craft it into Gold Bars.)
 - **Used for:** DESERT: Craft: Gold Bar (3)